cmpsc-481-s22-m1/GatorConfig/README.md

 This command will auto-generate a default configuration file for GatorGradle named `gatorgrader.yml` located in the `config` folder.

-Additionally, you can run the `poetry run gatorconfig --help` for more information about the configuration.
+Additionally, you can run the `gatorconfig --help` for more information about the configuration.
 This command will list the variables in the file as well as the defaults it outputs.